 | 8 | Tue, Nov 24 | −1.64 | 4:31 PM | Yes — 29 min before close |

 Two of eight.
 That is the whole story of this reserve in one column.
-San Mateo County Parks opens Fitzgerald at 8:00 AM every day of the year, holidays included, and closes it on a seasonal schedule: 8:00 PM from April through August, stepping down to 5:00 PM from November 2 through February.
+San Mateo County Parks opens Fitzgerald at 8:00 AM every day of the year, holidays included, and closes it on a seasonal schedule: 8:00 PM through Labor Day, then down in steps — 7:00 PM after Labor Day, 6:00 PM from October 12, and 5:00 PM from November 2 through February.

 Why do the gate hours beat the tide table here?